RobertRovenko/SideHustlers/README.md

 Hustlers: Become a hustler today and make cold hard cash by helping out your community!
 See something you think you can do?
 Contact the maker and find out!
 Its completely free to download and use the app!
 Start looking for some chores today, or maybe you have something you want to advertize?

-Real Time Messaging System
+Real Time Messaging System,

-Secure Authentication
+Secure Authentication,

-Dark And Light Theme
+Dark And Light Theme,

-Firestore Database with chores
+Firestore Database with chores,

-Customizable profile picture with API
+Customizable profile picture with API,

 Apple Map to find work near you

 <img src="https://github.com/RobertRovenko/SideHustlers/assets/32544623/84afa28b-8548-46d6-98da-2d0e53dd1142" width="200" alt="Screenshot 9">